GeorgesAb-Lb/Youtube/README.md

 # Youtube
-Youtube Clone is a video Sharing/Watching/Reviewing videos online just like youtube, have fun!
+Youtube Clone is a video Sharing/Watching/Reviewing videos online using django just like youtube, have fun!